Looking for credit help? Check out The Truth About Credit Cards!

 Wells Fargo, which offers jumbo mortgages, is currently advertising a rate of 6.50 percent on a 30-year fixed, compared to 4.625 percent on a comparable conforming loan.

-If more banks and lenders enter the fold, rates on jumbo loans will likely be pushed down, aiding the luxury-end of the market as well as hard-hit, costly regions of the United States, those excluded from the Making Home Affordable plan.
+If more banks and mortgage lenders enter the fold, rates on jumbo loans will likely be pushed down, aiding the luxury-end of the market as well as hard-hit, costly regions of the United States, those excluded from the Making Home Affordable plan.

 (photo: mr.mt)